syncfusion-content/javascript-docs/js/Diagram/Node.md

 * [Radial gradient](/api/js/ejdiagram#members:nodes-gradient-radialgradient "Radial gradient") - Defines a smooth transition between [stops](/api/js/ejdiagram#members:nodes-gradient-radialgradient-stops "stops") on a circle.

 * A Radial gradient's [cx](/api/js/ejdiagram#members:nodes-gradient-radialgradient-cx "cx"), [cy](/api/js/ejdiagram#members:nodes-gradient-radialgradient-cy "cy"), [fx](/api/js/ejdiagram#members:nodes-gradient-radialgradient-fx "fx") , [fy](/api/js/ejdiagram#members:nodes-gradient-radialgradient-fy "fy") properties are used to define the position(relative to node) of the outer most or inner most circle of the radial gradient.

+* A Linear gradient's [type](/api/js/ejdiagram#members:nodes-gradient-lineargradient-type "type") and radial gradient's [type](/api/js/ejdiagram#members:nodes-gradient-radialgradient-type "type") property is used to define the type of the gradient.

 The [gradient](/api/js/ejdiagram#members:nodes-gradient "gradient") property of node allows you to define and applies the gradient effect to that node.